Initworks/prometheus/docs/configuration/configuration.md

 # The account to use for discovering new targets.
 account: <string>

-# The type of servers to discover, can be set to:
+# The type of targets to discover, can be set to:
-# * "vm" to discover virtual machines (zones, bhyve vms) running on triton
+# * "container" to discover virtual machines (smartos zones, lx/kvm/bhyve branded zones) running on triton
-# * "gz" to discover global zones (head/compute nodes) making up the triton infrastructure
+# * "cn" to discover compute nodes (servers/global zones) making up the triton infrastructure
-[ server_type: <string> | default = "vm" ]
+[ role : <string> | default = "container" ]

-# The DNS suffix which should be applied to target virtual machines / global zones.
+# The DNS suffix which should be applied to target.
 dns_suffix: <string>

 # The Triton discovery endpoint (e.g. 'cmon.us-east-3b.triton.zone').
 This is
 # often the same value as dns_suffix.
 endpoint: <string>

-# A list of groups for which targets are retrieved, only supported for virtual machines.
+# A list of groups for which targets are retrieved, only supported when `role` == `container`.
-# If omitted all vm's available to the requesting account are scraped.
+# If omitted all containers owned by the requesting account are scraped.
 groups:
   [ - <string> ... ]

 # The port to use for discovery and metric scraping.
 [ port: <int> | default = 9163 ]

-# The interval which should be used for refreshing target virtual machines / global zones.
+# The interval which should be used for refreshing targets.
 [ refresh_interval: <duration> | default = 60s ]

 # The Triton discovery API version.